jnaidu/IoTGitBook/obtaining_oauth_20_token.md

 * *Client Credentials:* Use Client ID and Client Secret in an HTTP authorization header - Base64 encoded.
 * *Refresh Token:* The refresh token returned by a previous "Authorization Code", "client Credentials" or "Password" call.
 For refresh_token, the scope list must not include a scope not originally granted by the resource owner.

-This token is then used to access the Covisint Platform API you want to access.
+This token is then used to access the Covisint Platform API of your choice.

 In application-only authentication flow, client application accesses resources on a server without user involvement.
 The third-party app simply presents its client ID and client secret in an encoded format, and if they are valid, Authorization server returns an access token (also called bearer tokens).